aarondaniels/Change_Data_Capture/README.md

 - Manage change propogation in various database formats, including RDBMS, Document, Key-value, and distributed-decentralized databases.
 - This will be automated via shell comands, custom scripts, containers, database initilizing, and creating an event loop

-## We'll walk through the lesson accordingly:
+## The instruction will progress as follows:
 1. A walk through on how to incorporate shell commands in a python script followed by adapting these scripts for automating the creation and deletion of containers within terminal.
-2. Database initilation - many DBs, such as redis and mongo, do not require the DB to be initilized.
+2. Database initilation - many DBs, such as Redis and Mongo, do not require the DB to be initilized.
 However, Cassandra and MySQL do.
+[This](https://github.com/aarondaniels/Change_Data_Capture/blob/main/Automate/create.py) code details how databases are initilized in containers.
-3. database changes - this exercise uses a (script)[timer.py] to simulate periodic changes
+3. database changes - this exercise uses a (script)[timer.py] to simulate periodic changes.
+Additional instruction on time loops is captured [here](Time_loops.md)
+4. Finally, the full CDC application will be developed using MySQL and MongoDB
+    - mongo requires less set up and configuration, as detailed here
+    - Create files for the scheduler, containers, and the db's

+## How to execute the CDC app?
+1. *** Create and initialize databse ***: From the terminal, navigate to the file location of the CDC app and execute `python3 containers.py -create` (in order to create the containers.
+In case of deleting the containers, a similar command is executed, `python3 containers.py -delete`).
+Finally, initialize the MySQL and Cassandra database' by executing `python3 containers.py -init`
+2. Run the scheduler by executing `python3 scheduler.py` to initate main loop to populate MySQL.
+Those DB changes will be detected and pushed into MongoDB, Redis, and Cassandra DB's.
+Confirmations should be displayed in the console.